gildasmorvan/similar2logo/README.md

 The model itself is defined in the package `fr.lgi2a.similar2logo.examples.boids.model` which contains 2 classes:

 * `BoidsSimulationParameters`, that defines the parameters of the model.
-This class inherits from `fr.lgi2a.similar2logo.kernel.model.LogoSimulationParameters`,
+This class inherits from `LogoSimulationParameters`,

 * `BoidDecisionModel`, that defines the decision model of the boids.
-This class inherits from `fr.lgi2a.similar.extendedkernel.libs.abstractimpl.AbstractAgtDecisionModel`.
+This class inherits from `AbstractAgtDecisionModel`.

 The simulation model and main class are located in the main package.